stonecrusher/simpleMenuWizard/README.md

     * `urlbar-context.css` when right-clicking on the addressbar
     * `urlbar-pageaction.css` when left-clicking the three dots in the addressbar

 6. Restart Firefox to make changes work.
-   Hint: A nice way to restart is via Firefox's command line.
-Press `Shift + F2`, type `restart`, press enter.

 Important notes:
  * All options are disabled by default, so if you don't edit the files, nothing will happen.